sora-xor/sora-docs/src/participate.md

 # Participate in SORA Economy

-In this section you will find guidance on how to:
+In this section you will find all the information you need to:

 - [run a SORA Mainnet node](running-a-node.md)
 - [create an account](create-an-address.md)